 |Precedent||All current operating MLPs do not use Enterprise fund accounting including Leverett.|

 The following letter was sent to DSL questioning aspects of their guidance memo.

 We received the following reply from DLS:

-We are working with Tom Scanlon of Scanlan & Associates, who audit most of our towns, to produce guidance for accounting for Telecom MLP’s primarily engaged in broadband service.
+We are working with a qualified MLP accountant, to produce guidance for accounting for Telecom MLP’s primarily engaged in broadband service.

 Q. Are state bureaucrats infallible?

 Q. What section of the M.G.L,. authorizes a town to operate a telecommunication system?

 A. M.G.L.
 Chap 164 Sect.
 36 authorizes a town to create a Municipal Light Plant and Chap 164 Sect 47E authorizes a town’s MLP to operate a telecommunication system

 Q. Are there any other sections of the M.G.L. that authorize a town to operate a telecommunications system?

 Q. is regulation of internet and VoIP services allowed by any state or local governmental body?